CJFisk/RPi-Camera-Control/README.md

 * Thanks to:
   * Dr. Robert Willhoft for the initial TCP connection code
   * Camera setup from https://projects.raspberrypi.org/en/projects/getting-started-with-picamera
-  * Code to control RPI pan and tilt servo from https://www.instructables.com/Raspberry-Pi-Cam-Pan-Tilt-Control-Over-Local-Inter/
+  * Code to control RPi pan and tilt servo from https://www.instructables.com/Raspberry-Pi-Cam-Pan-Tilt-Control-Over-Local-Inter/
   * Code to transfer files using Sockets in Python based on code from https://www.thepythoncode.com/article/send-receive-files-using-sockets-python
 * Personal Contributions:
   * Designing a state diagram